 President: Keith Jackson

 Responsible for the overall strategic direction of the association, Chairs meetings of the Board, appoints the members, other than any elected Director, of standing and special projects and appoints interim Project Directors should vacancies occur prior to the selection meeting.
 Is responsible for strategic partnerships including corporate members and coordinating sponsorship activity and represents the Association at external meetings.
+Also responsible for event and awards co-ordination.

 Treasurer: Jacky Cattini

-Communications Director: Matt Bland
+Communications Director: Ali Sharp

 ACIA is run by analyst for analysts, and it is only the efforts put in by members that enable the association to deliver benefits to all.
 Getting involved in ACIA’s activities can be very rewarding in terms of engaging in the wider analytical community and making contacts, of great exposure to project activities which help personal development and of satisfaction of a job well done.